onshopfront/lumberjack/README.md

 // If you're using Node.js, you'll want to use the file back-end by default import { FileBackend } from "@shopfront/lumberjack/Backends/FileBackend";

+// Use a unique id if you want to fully utilize the contextId option const uniqueId = generateUUID();

 const isBrowser = true;
 const backend   = isBrowser ? new IndexedDBBackend() : new FileBackend();
 const options   = {
     timestamp      : true,
     trace          : true,
     applicationName: "Lumberjack",
+    contextId      : uniqueId,
 };

 const lumberjack = new Lumberjack(backend, options);